2600hz/kazoo5/doc/engineering/couch_views.md

 ## Multi-line views

-While the `map` functions in Kazoo's CouchDB views are generally pretty small and simple, there are occasions where writing the `map` function as one long string isn't so great for reading the function.
+While the `map` functions in {% BRAND_NAME %}'s CouchDB views are generally pretty small and simple, there are occasions where writing the `map` function as one long string isn't so great for reading the function.

-Kazoo thus allows you to specify the `map` function using an array of strings to allow you to write the JavaScript as you might in a normal `.js` file and Kazoo will take care of flattening it into a string before loading into CouchDB.
+{% BRAND_NAME %} thus allows you to specify the `map` function using an array of strings to allow you to write the JavaScript as you might in a normal `.js` file and {% BRAND_NAME %} will take care of flattening it into a string before loading into CouchDB.

 Consider the `faxes.json` design doc.
 The `crossbar_listing` function is defined as: